Biography

 Miriama's music spans vocal, instrumental, and orchestral concert works, film scores, interactive sound for dance, electro-acoustic and radiophonic work, and installations.
 Her sound world is grounded in themes of place, time, and ecology, and the act of composing driven by a desire to reach for the mysterious and sublime.

-In her 25+ years as a professional composer, Miriama has received numerous awards and accolades for her work.
-Her music has been performed by ensembles across the globe, from Norway to New Zealand, including the Sydney Symphony, Scottish Opera, SoPercussion, Syzygy Ensemble, NZTrio, and pianists Aura Go, Xenia Pestova, and Rolf Hind.
-Her film score attracted awards at film festivals worldwide, while her installations have been showcased at Vivid Sydney.
-Additionally, her radio work is played on National Public Radio (USA), ABC (Australia), and Radio New Zealand.
-In 2023, Young's latest album This Earthly Round was released on ABC Classics, and many other works are included on compilation albums, including Strike: New Zealand Percussion Music (NZ Classical Album of the Year, 2001); New Zealand Sonic Art; andClassic Women of Note II.
+In her 25+ years working as a professional composer, Miriama has received numerous awards and accolades for her music.
+Her work has been performed by ensembles across the globe, from Norway to New Zealand, including the Sydney Symphony, Scottish Opera, SoPercussion, Syzygy Ensemble, NZTrio, Canberra Symphony, and by pianists Aura Go, Xenia Pestova, and Rolf Hind.
+Her film score for Speechless attracted awards at film festivals worldwide, while her installations have been showcased at Vivid Sydney.
+Additionally, her radio work is played on NPR (USA), ABC (Australia), and Radio New Zealand.
+In 2023, Young's latest album This Earthly Round was released on ABC Classics, and many other works are included on compilation albums, including Strike: New Zealand Percussion Music (Rattle, NZ Classical Album of the Year, 2001); New Zealand Sonic Art (Waikato); and Women of Note II (ABC Classic) and Beneath the Trees (Atoll).

 Miriama's scholarly work explores the intricate relationship between the human voice and recording technology.
 Her monograph Singing the Body Electric: The Human Voice and Sound Technology, was listed in the Times Higher Education Best Books 2015, while chapters and articles on a similar theme are published in the Oxford Handbook of Voice Studies, Leonardo Music Journal, and Contemporary Music Review.